+Dear :

 Prompt payment is a requirement of your Agreement for continued occupancy.
-Payments not received by the Tohono O'odham Ki:Ki Association ("TOKA") office by the TENTH (10th) of each month are considered delinquent.
-NOTICE: Delinquent accounts will be charged a \$25.00 late fee effective January 1, 2020.
+Payments not received by the Tohono O'odham Ki:Ki Association ("TOKA") office by the TENTH (10 th ) of each month are considered delinquent.
+NOTICE : Delinquent accounts will be charged a \$10.00 late fee effective January 1, 20XX.

-Your total delinquent balance is now \$\\\\\.
-A demand is hereby made for payment in full of the delinquent balance.
+Your total delinquent balance is now \$ A demand is hereby made for payment in full of the delinquent balance.

 You are required to make an appointment with the Collections Officer before the end of the month to remedy your delinquency.
 Please call 520-383-2202 to schedule your appointment.

-If you have not complied with this Notice before the end of the month, the TOKA shall serve you with a Notice of Intent to Terminate your Agreement.
+If you have not complied with this Notice before the end of the month, the TOKA shall serve you with a Notice of Termination.

 Sincerely,

+TOHONO O'ODHAM KI:KI ASSOCIATION

 Collection Officer

 cc: Participant File